DeanHazineh/Deep-Learning-Color-for-Manga/README.md

 URL@DanbooruSite].
-This site is ideal for this task since it is essentially a large-scale crowdsource and tagged anime dataset with nearly 4 million anime images (and reportedly over 108 million image tags total allowing quick filtering and searching [Danbooru Machine Learning Guide @Danbooru [@Guide]]).
+This site is ideal for this task since it is essentially a large-scale crowdsource and tagged anime dataset with nearly 4 million anime images (and reportedly over 108 million image tags total allowing quick filtering and searching).
 Fair Warining: many of the images on this site are arguably not “safe-for-work” content.
 Using the code released on my github, I downloaded approximately 9000 images (at about 1 second per image) with fantasy themed tags like “holding staff” and